zgfg/Etc/PIF.md

-## Public live GitHub counters for PIF downloads
+## Public live GitHub counters for Play Integrity Fix downloads

 - Purged versions (frequent rebasing or so) are lost in counting
 - Downloads from XDA, TG or other sources are not included